Towards an M5-Brane Model III: Self-Duality from Additional Trivial Fields: Introduction and results

 In section~\ref{sec:old_field_theory}, we review in detail the model of~\cite{Saemann:2017rjm,Saemann:2017zpd}.
 We also comment on an important point which was mostly ignored in the previous work: the particular structure of the $EL_\infty$-algebra underlying the model allows for a cyclic structure which does {\em not} originate from a symplectic form on the grade-shifted graded vector space of the gauge algebra.
 The latter is usually the case for $L_\infty$-algebras.
 We also demonstrate the explicit relation and equivalence between the adjusted metric string structures constructed in~\cite{Saemann:2019dsl} and those used in tensor hierarchies and in particular in~\cite{Samtleben:2011fj}.

 Our central result is certainly the $\caN=(1,0)$ supersymmetric action, which implements self-duality as well as duality between $2$- and $4$-form curvatures.
-Its field content is given by a $(1,0)$-tensor multiplet $(B,\chi,\phi)$, a $(1,0)$-vector multiplet $(A,\lambda,Y)$, additional $3$- and $4$-form potentials $C$ and $D$ as well as two auxiliary fields: a self-dual 3-form $\beth_s=\beth_s^+$ and a 2-form $\daleth_t$, see figure~\ref{fig:supermultiplets} for more details; further hypermultiplets are readily incorporated, too.
-Our action reads as
+Its field content is given by a $(1,0)$-tensor multiplet $(B,\chi,\phi)$, a $(1,0)$-vector multiplet $(A,\lambda,Y)$, additional $3$- and $4$-form potentials $C$ and $D$ as well as two auxiliary fields: a self-dual 3-form $\beth_s=\beth_s^+$ and a 2-form $\daleth_t$, see table~\ref{fig:supermultiplets} for more details; further hypermultiplets are readily incorporated, too.
+The Lagrangian of our action reads as